mattaylor/elvis/readme.md

 See [null coalescing operator](https://en.wikipedia.org/wiki/Null_coalescing_operator) `?:`

 Examples, Test and Implmentation ideas have been in part derived from the Coalesce module ('https://github.com/piedar/coalesce').
-This module should be prefered by those looking for a stricter implmentation of a Null coalescing operator, which does not accomdate a broader concept of 'truthy' values.
+That module should be prefered by those looking for a stricter implmentation of a Null coalescing operator, but the implmentation here may be more usefull especially now that stings are not nilable (from Nim 0.19)

 Examples:
   - `assert ("" ?: "b") == "b"`